 The wireless scholar fellowship is currently filled.
-Please check back in early 2014 for open positions!
+Please check back in late 2014 for potential 2015 positions!

 With funds from Qualcomm, the Scripps Translational Science Institute (STSI) sponsors the Wireless Health Scholar program.

 Scholars are enrolled immediately after or near the completion of residency or fellowship training or shortly after embarking upon a clinical career.
 The program is aimed at young and mid-career physicians who have discovered a passion for discovery and a desire to translate technologic innovation into meaningful clinical practice interventions.